The All-Party Parliamentary Group on a Fit and Healthy Childhood

 The Report from our Working Group on 'Healthy patterns for healthy families: clearing the hurdles to a healthy family' is available here.
 We gratefully acknowledge the sponsorship of Slimming World.

-- Wednesday 6 July at 6.15pm in Committee Room 2A - Promoting public health in pregnancy: the foundations for a healthy family - with Louise Silverton CBE, Director for Midwifery, Royal College of Midwives, and Amanda Avery RD, Assistant Prof. in Nutrition and Dietetics at University of Nottingham and Consultant Dietitian, Slimming World
+- 06/07/16 - Promoting public health in pregnancy: the foundations for a healthy family - with Louise Silverton CBE, Director for Midwifery, Royal College of Midwives, and Amanda Avery RD, Assistant Prof. in Nutrition and Dietetics at University of Nottingham and Consultant Dietitian, Slimming World

 - 25/05/16 - Industry Initiatives Towards a Healthier Diet, with Justine Hare, Senior Corporate Affairs Manager, Mars Food UK, Polly Jones, Senior Corporate Affairs Manager, Asda Stores, Dr Hayley Marson, Company Nutritionist, Asda Stores, and Joel Morris, Director Public Affairs & Communications at Coca-Cola Great Britain.